 Wire line is simply any line made out one or more stands of flexible metal.
 In terms of sea fishing wire line was never used by shore anglers as its properties made it impossible to cast with.
 However, in the past it was very popular for boat fishing where its zero stretch and ability to cut through strong tides were extremely useful properties.
-Today it is very rare to see any boat anglers using wire line, as braided line – which has all of the advantages of wire line and almost none of the drawbacks – has replace it as a main fishing line.
+Today it is very rare to see any boat anglers using wire line, as braided line – which has all of the advantages of wire line and almost none of the drawbacks – has replaced it.

 Manufacture and Properties